gcallah/Rationalism/CommonCause/common.md

 well, *Jews* into your coalition.
 Certainly logic now demands that you also accept, amongst your brethren, Satanists and polyamourists, right?"

-I'm sorry, but this is absurd: simply because someone's tolerance extends as far as point X, there is no "logic" that compels them to extend extend even further to point Y. Simply because I can get along with someone who foolishly thinks the Rolling Stones were better than the Beatles does not mean I must also make friends with someone who favors racial apartheid.
+I'm sorry, but this is absurd: simply because one's tolerance extends as far as point X, there is no "logic" that compels one to extend extend it even further to point Y. Simply because I can get along with someone who foolishly thinks the Rolling Stones were better than the Beatles does not mean I must also make friends with someone who favors racial apartheid.
 Presumably Vallier himself has limits to his tolerance: would he enter into a